CommonAccord/Site-Org/Doc/ICANN/ICANN_Rules_Sec_Communication.2009-10-30.md

 8.=[02/Bit/Ssec_03]

 9.sec=It shall be the responsibility of the sender to retain records of the fact and circumstances of sending, which shall be available for inspection by affected parties and for reporting purposes.
-This includes the {Provider} in sending {Written_Notice} to the {Respondent} by post and/or facsimile under Paragraph 2(a)(i).
+This includes the {Provider} in sending {Written_Notice} to the {Respondent} by post and/or facsimile under {Paragraph_2(a)(i)}.

 10.sec=In the event a {Party} sending a communication receives notification of non-delivery of the communication, the {Party} shall promptly notify the {Panel} (or, if no {Panel} is yet appointed, the {Provider}) of the circumstances of the notification.
 Further proceedings concerning the communication and any response shall be as directed by the {Panel} (or the {Provider}).